User User name Password

 While BD-Live got the majority of the attention in the PlayStation 3's 2.20 firmware update, it appears Sony has made another important addition by implementing support for cheaper organic dye-based LTH (Low to High) Blu-ray recordable discs.
 These version 1.2 BD-R's, announced back in September, are manufactured with a different process that allows plants to upgrade CD and DVD equipment more easily.
 Existing Blu-ray players can't read the discs, which debuted in Japan last month, without a firmware update.
 Sony Japan's upgrade web site notes the new support, confirmed by AV Watch; although it went unmentioned in U.S. press materials, we'd assume the upgrade made it over here for any of those looking to burn (slightly) cheaper Blu discs.

-This message has been edited since posting.
-Last time this message was edited on 25 March 2008 19:22
+This message has been edited since its posting.
+Latest edit was made on 25 Mar 2008 @ 7:22

 Originally posted by emugamer: